Reading Time:

 Sleepopolis may earn a commission on sales through our affiliate links in this article.
 This commission allows us to run our testing lab and continue to bring our readers the most comprehensive information on sleep and related products.
 See our disclosures

-If you&#;re looking to learn everything there is to know about mattresses, you&#;ve come to the right place.
+If youre looking to learn everything there is to know about mattresses, youve come to the right place.
 There are several factors to consider when making your final shopping decision.
 Do you go in-store or shop online?
 Do you prioritize budget-friendly options or splurge on a fancy model?
 And what about the size, shape, material make-up, and design?

 For those a little wary of the considerations ahead, never fear, Sleepopolis is here!
-In this handy guide, I&#;m walking you through exactly how to choose the perfect mattress for you.
-We&#;re going to chat about different types of beds, ways to determine what feel works best for your sleep style, how to choose a mattress within your budget, and much more.
-By the end, I guarantee you&#;ll know exactly how to find the mattress of your dreams.
-And once you feel ready to take things into your own hands, hop on over to our best mattresses page to see our reviews of the market&#;s top models.
+In this handy guide, Im walking you through exactly how to choose the perfect mattress for you.
+Were going to chat about different types of beds, ways to determine what feel works best for your sleep style, how to choose a mattress within your budget, and much more.
+By the end, I guarantee youll know exactly how to find the mattress of your dreams.
+And once you feel ready to take things into your own hands, hop on over to our best mattresses page to see our reviews of the markets top models.

 When organizing this resource, I broke it down into the six most important questions to consider when buying a new mattress.
-Each section, then, will teach you how to answer these questions in the way that&#;s right for you.
-For a little tease, here are the Q&#;s we&#;ll be exploring along with links to their respective sections (so you can jump around as you please):
+Each section, then, will teach you how to answer these questions in the way thats right for you.
+For a little tease, here are the Qs well be exploring along with links to their respective sections (so you can jump around as you please):

-Though everyone&#;s search is going to look a little different, riddling these quandaries will set you up for major shopping success.
-So, let&#;s get started by talking about mattress age.
+Though everyones search is going to look a little different, riddling these quandaries will set you up for major shopping success.
+So, lets get started by talking about mattress age.

 This is the very first question you need to answer, as the age of your current mattress can play a big role in determining whether or not you need a new one.
-As a general rule of thumb, you&#;ll want to start thinking about getting a new bed if you&#;ve had your old one for over 8 years.
-This isn&#;t a set standard by any means, but is usually a good benchmark for figuring out whether your mattress is still doing its job, (lulling you to sleep).
+As a general rule of thumb, youll want to start thinking about getting a new bed if youve had your old one for over 8 years.
+This isnt a set standard by any means, but is usually a good benchmark for figuring out whether your mattress is still doing its job, (lulling you to sleep).

 For a quick primer on the typical expiration dates for different mattress materials, check out the graphic below:

-While these numbers are helpful in contextualizing the lifespan of your mattress, the best way to determine whether or not it&#;s time to switch things up is to listen to your body.
+While these numbers are helpful in contextualizing the lifespan of your mattress, the best way to determine whether or not its time to switch things up is to listen to your body.
 Are you waking up with new pains in the morning?
 Do you have trouble finding a comfortable position at night?
-Have you noticed any new dips in your mattress that can&#;t be fixed by rotating it regularly?
+Have you noticed any new dips in your mattress that cant be fixed by rotating it regularly?
 If you answered yes to any of these questions, it may be time to bid adieu to your bed.

-If you&#;re searching for long-lasting options, see our roundup of the best durable mattresses.
+If youre searching for long-lasting options, see our roundup of the best durable mattresses.
 You can also find out how to keep your mattress in good shape with our guide on How to Clean Your Mattress.

-While we&#;ll be digging into a lot of different factors that have to do with you and your unique slumber style, the first thing to figure out is what position you sleep in.
+While well be digging into a lot of different factors that have to do with you and your unique slumber style, the first thing to figure out is what position you sleep in.
 Though a majority of folks tend to toss and turn between different positions in the night, most people favor certain positions over others.
-If you&#;ve never really thought about your preferred sleeping positions before, I&#;d encourage you to pay extra close attention to how you sleep over the next week.
-You&#;ll likely find that you&#;re either a back sleeper, side sleeper, stomach sleeper, or some combination of the three.
+If youve never really thought about your preferred sleeping positions before, Id encourage you to pay extra close attention to how you sleep over the next week.
+Youll likely find that youre either a back sleeper, side sleeper, stomach sleeper, or some combination of the three.

 If ever there were a type of sleeper in need of a Goldilocks mattress solution, it would be back sleepers.
 Too firm, and these folks could experience unnecessary tension at the shoulders and lower back.
 Too soft, and their hips could sink out of alignment with their shoulders, resulting in a bowed back and shooting pains up the spine.
 Therefore, these dreamers need a medium-firm feel that falls right in the middle of these two extremes.
-For today&#;s top picks, see our back sleeper mattress roundup or our collection of the best medium-firm mattresses.
+For todays top picks, see our back sleeper mattress roundup or our collection of the best medium-firm mattresses.

 In my experience, back sleepers will want to go with a bed that lands somewhere in the 5.5-7 out of 10 range on the firmness scale (more on this below), with 1 being the softest mattress in the world and 10 being the firmest mattress.
 For reference, 6.5 is typically considered to be our standard for medium firmness.

 Why is this vibe right for back sleepers?
 Well, it helps to lift and set the spine in a neutral alignment.
-When I talk about neutral spine alignment, I&#;m basically just referring to the idea of establishing an even line all the way from the shoulders to the hips.
+When I talk about neutral spine alignment, Im basically just referring to the idea of establishing an even line all the way from the shoulders to the hips.
 This helps to alleviate tension across the back and prevent aches and pains as related to fibromyalgia and arthritis.

 Where back sleepers need balance, side sleepers need deep pressure relief at the shoulders and hips.
-This means that they&#;ll typically want to stick with a softer mattress that contours to the curves of the body to help prevent uncomfortable jamming in the night.
+This means that theyll typically want to stick with a softer mattress that contours to the curves of the body to help prevent uncomfortable jamming in the night.

 While softness is a fairly subjective term, for me, it can be defined as anything within the 4-6 out of 10 range on the firmness scale.
-Again, we&#;re comparing these measures to our standard 6.5 out of 10 for medium firmness.
+Again, were comparing these measures to our standard 6.5 out of 10 for medium firmness.

-Since side sleepers are exerting so much force on their joints in the night, it&#;s crucial that they land on a gentle bed designed specifically with pressure relief in mind.
-A lot of mattresses claim to alleviate shoulder and hip pain, but it&#;s important to dig into the construction specs to figure out how well a bed is going to relieve pressure at these spots.
+Since side sleepers are exerting so much force on their joints in the night, its crucial that they land on a gentle bed designed specifically with pressure relief in mind.
+A lot of mattresses claim to alleviate shoulder and hip pain, but its important to dig into the construction specs to figure out how well a bed is going to relieve pressure at these spots.
 I recommend side sleepers stick with memory foam mattresses, which are known for their deep body-contouring, sinkage, and pressure relief.
 Curious to see some of my favorite side sleeper beds?
 Then head on over to my full best side sleeper mattresses roundup, or peruse our best soft mattresses.

-Stomach sleepers are basically the opposite of side sleepers in that they&#;ll want an ultra-firm mattress that lifts the hips in line with the shoulders.
-The biggest issue these folks will face is a soft mattress that causes the hips to sink out of alignment with the rest of the spine, so they&#;ll want to keep their eyes set on highly supportive models.
+Stomach sleepers are basically the opposite of side sleepers in that theyll want an ultra-firm mattress that lifts the hips in line with the shoulders.
+The biggest issue these folks will face is a soft mattress that causes the hips to sink out of alignment with the rest of the spine, so theyll want to keep their eyes set on highly supportive models.

 When considering the range for stomach sleepers, I like to keep things between 7-9 out of 10 on the firmness scale.
 Once again, comparing these numbers to our standard of 6.5 for medium firmness reveals that stomach sleepers will definitely want to hang out on the higher end of this range.

-But that doesn&#;t mean you&#;ll want to end up with a mattress that&#;s hard as a rock.
+But that doesnt mean youll want to end up with a mattress thats hard as a rock.
 The key here is to find a bed that combines super supportive foundations with thin comfort layers to provide just a touch of cushion to the overall firmness.
 Therefore, stomach sleepers will likely do best on an innerspring or hybrid mattress that marries tall coil sections with either pillow tops or a quilted cover layer.
-Don&#;t know where to start?
+Dont know where to start?
 I suggest my guide to the best stomach sleeper mattress, or our roundup of the best firm mattresses.

 And finally, combo sleepers, those folks who combine all three positions into a snuggly smörgåsbord of comfort.
-A popular sleeping style, but one that requires a dynamic mattress able to provide comfort across the back, side, and stomach
+A popular sleeping style, but one that requires a dynamic mattress able to provide comfort across the back, side, and stomach.

 Generally, I recommend that combo sleepers aim for a medium-firm mattress i.e. one that hovers right around the industry standard of 6.5 for medium firmness.

 A medium-firm mattress is an excellent choice for combo sleepers because they typically strike a pleasant balance between pressure relief and support.
-They&#;re soft enough to provide pressure relief to the shoulders while sleeping on the side and firm enough to support the hips whilst dozing on the back.
+Theyre soft enough to provide pressure relief to the shoulders while sleeping on the side and firm enough to support the hips whilst dozing on the back.
 More than anything, though, I think combo sleepers will want to consider the bounce and mobility of their mattress.
-It&#;s vital that these sleepers are able to move around and adjust positions with ease, so they&#;ll likely want to focus either on buoyant latex or hybrid mattresses.
+Its vital that these sleepers are able to move around and adjust positions with ease, so theyll likely want to focus either on buoyant latex or hybrid mattresses.
 For more inspiration, take a look at my guide to the best combination sleeper mattress.

 Still wanting to learn more?
 See our guide on The Best Sleeping Position for Better Health and Sleep.

-Since we&#;ve already started to discuss firmness, I thought we might as well dedicate an entire section to the measure.
+Since weve already started to discuss firmness, I thought we might as well dedicate an entire section to the measure.
 Put simply, firmness refers to how hard or soft a mattress feels.
-While it might seem like a simple question to answer, determining a bed&#;s firmness (and the firmness that you, the sleeper, needs) can actually be quite tricky.
-That&#;s because the feel and firmness of a mattress depends on your own personal definitions for soft, medium, and firm as well as your specific body type, weight, and size.
+While it might seem like a simple question to answer, determining a beds firmness (and the firmness that you, the sleeper, needs) can actually be quite tricky.
+Thats because the feel and firmness of a mattress depends on your own personal definitions for soft, medium, and firm as well as your specific body type, weight, and size.

 This conversation can get further complicated by the fact that many consumers confuse support with firmness.
 A supportive mattress is one that sets the spine in an even line without creating pressure points and can be achieved on a soft, medium-firm, or firm mattress.
-Firmness refers only to the actual &#;feel&#; of the bed.
+Firmness refers only to the actual feel of the bed.
 Long story short, you can find a supportive mattress all across the firmness spectrum.

 With this in mind, the average preferred firmness level for sleepers falls between the 4-7 out of 10 range.
 As we discussed above, certain sleepers will either want to dip into the lower end of that range or the higher end, depending on their preferred sleeping positions.